Dr Helen Julia Minors

 |Location:||Room Kh-Ch537, Kingston Hill|

 Dr. Helen Julia Minors is the Director of Studies for Music and Senior Lecturer in Music.
-She is a musicologist with interests in music from the turn of the twentieth century, especially music and dance, music and visual arts, word-music relations and music criticism in France.
+She is a musicologist with interests in music from the turn of the twentieth century, especially music and dance, music and visual arts, word-music relations in France.
 She is also a perfomer (trumpet, alto, recorders) and a Soundpainter (a live multimodal creative sign language).
 Her research outlook is interdisciplinary, confronting cultural musicology and word-music / gestural analysis.
 Helen completed her PhD under the supervision of Dr. Deborah Mawer at Lancaster University on a cultural and interdisciplinary reassessment of Paul Dukas, on whom she has published two articles and a book chapter, with a further article forthcoming in March 2013.
-She has a book chapter on Erik Satie and a second forthcoming, as well as an articles on Soundpainting.
+She has recently published two book chapters on Erik Satie, as well as an articles on Soundpainting.
 Both her musicological and practice research tackle the transfer of sense between music and other disciplinary domains.

 Helen joined Kingston University in September 2010.
 Helen contributes to both the undergraduate and postgraduate programmes, and supervises PhD, as well as sitting on the Academic Board and acting as Associate Director for the Practice Research Unit, in addition to her role as Director of Studies for Music.
 Helen sits on the committee of NAMHE (the National Association for Music in Higher Education) as Vice Chair.
 Prior to working at Kingston University, Helen was a Lecturer and BA/B.Mus and MA Music programme convenor at Roehampton University for four years, and previously a part time lecturer in music at Lancaster University.

 Helen has completed a book on music and translation (exploring the interart aesthetic) which was launched in December 2012.